 Assuming unspoken consent and cohesiveness between our kinks is going to be like throwing two pissed-off fighting cocks in a circle and thinking there’s going to be a tea party – they’re the same species, after all.

 Just over a week ago I blogged about Royal Mail choosing to produce an individual stamp celebrating each gold-winning Olympian, and the fact that they were not extending this recognition to Paralympians, choosing instead to opt for cheaper, less glorified group shots.
 The post is here (if you pardon the pun).
 It had been a hot topic on Twitter that day, and continued to be all week, with many more high-profile and important people than me joining in the debate.
+(Including other bloggers: John Kingdon and Steve Allman posting on it)

 I believe it was Gandhi who said: